Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints

 When two speakers, $s_1$ and $s_2$, reply to each other, they form a \textit{cycle} \cite{coletto2017motif}, represented by a directed edge $e_1$ from $s_1$ to $s_2$ and a reciprocal edge $e_2$ from $s_2$ to $s_1$ (graph C in Figure \ref{fig:struct_metrics}).
 If this back-and-forth exchange continues multiple times, the edge weights $w(e_1)$ and $w(e_2)$ will both become $>$ $1$.
 We refer to such recurring exchange as \textit{consistent cycles} (graph D in Figure \ref{fig:struct_metrics}).
 Based on this, we compute the \textbf{Reciprocity} $R(G_{d})$, i.e., the total number of cycles between two nodes over all pairs of nodes in $G_d$, and the \textbf{Consistent Reciprocity} $R^w(G_{d})$, i.e. the number of consistent cycles between two nodes over all pairs of nodes in $G_d$.
-Finally, to quantify how often speakers build "triads" of interactions, we compute the \textbf{Transitivity} $T(G_{u})$ (graph E in Figure \ref{fig:struct_metrics}), i.e., the number of fully connected subgraphs of size 3 divided by the total number of different subgraphs of the same size in an undirected graph.
+Finally, to quantify how often speakers build ``triads'' of interactions, we compute the \textbf{Transitivity} $T(G_{u})$ (graph E in Figure \ref{fig:struct_metrics}), i.e., the number of fully connected subgraphs of size 3 divided by the total number of different subgraphs of the same size in an undirected graph.

 For all these metrics, higher values indicate more complex interactions in a conversation.
 Indeed, higher reciprocity (consistent or not) suggests more frequent back-and-forth exchanges.
 Again, higher average degree values means that speakers engage with more participants, while greater transitivity reflects denser connections, leading to the creation of more interconnected speaker groups \cite{pauksztat2011speaks}.